Bbs1412/aws_beginner_project/README.md

 - To update the locations, you can modify data in [`sq_db_entries.py`](sq_db_entries.py) file.
 This file is used to create the initial database entries and can be modified to add or update or remove locations.

 - Make sure that file names and corresponding data in the database are consistent, so that the images can be loaded correctly.

+# 🚀 Steps to deploy:

+> [!CAUTION]
+> Avoid doing anything un-necessary in the AWS console, unless you know what you are doing.
+> It can lead to unexpected charges on your AWS account.
+> Don't forget to stop or terminate the resources after you are done with the project.
+> More details are here in [Important Instructions](#-important-instructions) section.

+## Update the project files:
+1. Assuming that you have already created a fork of the repository and cloned it to your local machine.

+1. If you have made any changes to the code, make sure to commit and push those changes to GitHub (to your own version of the project):
+    ```bash
+    # make sure you are in the project directory `aws_beginner_project`
+    git add .
+    git commit -m "Update project files"
+    git push origin main
+    ```

+1. After you make any new changes, make sure to `add > commit > push` them to your GitHub repository.

+1. If you get any errors or issues, ChatGPT is always a good friend to help you out 😅.